thistleknot/Capstone-577/readme.txt

 		crossValidated finds terms that were preferred between training and holdout. tabulatedCrossValidated

+	Milestone 13
+		segmented subfunctions to separate files
+		function to process tabulated results and create csvs aside from the main loop

+		widthSize 3 output
+		removed gang, smoking, gpa, psyd from each list unless it was response

 V7221 R HS GRADE/D=1
 	V7202 R'S SEX
 	V7206 R'S HSHLD FATHER